f5devcentral/f5-agility-labs-waf/docs/class1/module1/module1.rst

 4. Assign this policy to the “\ **hackazon.f5demo.com\_https\_vs**\ ”
    from the \ **Virtual Server** drop down.

-5. Set the Application Langugage to UTF-8 (This is required to set the Learning Mode, why might this be necessary?)
+5. Set the Application Language to UTF-8 (This is required to set the Learning Mode, why might this be necessary?)

 6. Go back up two settings to \ **Learning Mode** and set it